Unit Testing

 The HTML documentation for ChatterBot can be compiled using using Sphinx.
 To build it run the following command from the root directory of the project:

-sphinx-build -nW -b dirhtml docs/ build/
+sphinx-build -nW -b dirhtml docs/ html/